OthankQ/100-days-of-code/r1-log.md

 ### R2D58

 Learned how to play audio using AVfoundation in Swift.
 Started my own snippet notepad to store my own snippets of code I can use later.

+### R2D59

+Quiz app in progress.
+On getting used to structuring code in MVC design pattern.
+Using UIAlertController is confusing that I had expected.